SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Problem-04.md

 ## Input
 Read from the console:

-- First line: the hall capacity – whole number in the range  \[50...
+- First element: the hall capacity – whole number in the range  \[50...
 150\]

-- On each of the next line until the command is  `Movie time!`:
+- On each of the next element until the command is  `Movie time!`:
 	- Number of people entering the cinema: whole number in the range  \[1… 15\]

 ## Output